In New Zealand, We Swing It!

 Click on the first video below as our Polynesian Cultural Center alumni perform at the 50th Anniversary of the Center.

-If you want to learn how to do the poi ball dance, we teach you at the Polynesian Cultural Center.
-Here’s a clip that can get you started.
-All you need now is a pair poi balls.
+If you want to learn how to perform the poi ball dance, we offer instruction at the Polynesian Cultural Center.
+Watch the clip to get started.
+All you need now is a pair of poi balls.